 First of all, we were instructed in Scripture by Christ to pray to our Father which is in heaven (Matthew 6:6).
 Paul said to make our requests known to God (Philippians 4:6-7).
 Not once are we told to petition saints in heaven.

 Secondly, it is a part of our sinful nature to turn things into idols.
 So bowing before religious iconography is especially unwise.
 That is why we as God's people are not to greatly emphasize or make the central aspect a particular image when worshiping (Leviticus 26:1).
-Bowing before or adoration for images is futile because they are inherently lifeless and powerless (Psalm 115; Isaiah 44:10-19) A picture of Mary having three hands is simply preposterous.
+Bowing before or adoration for images is futile because they are inherently lifeless and powerless (Psalm 115; Isaiah 44:10-19).
+There is simply no good reason to have a picture of Mary with three hands.